Mycoplasma genitalium treatment

 Treatment of Mycoplasma Genitalium infection is complex as the success rate of treatment can vary from 40% and 100%.
 This is because Mycoplasma Genitalium doesn’t have a cell wall which is what common antibiotics attack to resolve the infection.

-If your symptoms do not resolve completely or you have a positive Mycoplasma Genitalium test result 5 weeks after beginning treatment, then we consider the treatment to have failed.
+If your symptoms do not resolve completely or you have a positive Mycoplasma Genitalium test result 4 weeks after beginning treatment, then we consider the treatment to have failed.
+In the event this happens, one of our consultants will discuss the next steps with you.

 - if you have got an infection with a resistant type of Mycoplasma Genitalium (most common)